-With the groundwork that's been laid in part one, let's now take a look at Roman Numeral number two on our outline.
-God will judge us according to... and then there's a list of eight standards, eight criteria, eight guages that he'll measure us by.
-It's so wonderful of the Lord to have given us the standards he's going to use at the Judgment Throne.
-If we know what's going to be on a test, we have a much better shot at doing well on that test.
+With the groundwork that has been laid in Part One, let's now take a look at Roman Numeral #2 on our outline.
+God will judge us accoring to... and then there is a list of eight standards, eight criteria, eight guages that he will measure us by.
+It is so wonderful of the Lord to have given us, in His written word, the standards He's going to use at the Judgement Throne.
+Now if we know what's on a test, we have a much better shot at doing well on the test.
 And the good news is that in God, every test is an open book test.
-So in his goodness and grace, he's decided to show us in advance what's on the test, partially because he wants every one of us to do really well on the test.
-He's delighted to give us rewards.
-He rejoices in being able to give lavish gifts to his sons and daughters.
+So He in his goodness and in his grace has decided to show us in advance what's on the test, partially because he wants every one of us to do really well on the test.
+He is delighted to give us rewards.
+He rejoices in being able to give lavish gifts to his chosen.
 He just won't compromise his justice to do it.
-That wouldn't be right - and the judge of all the earth always does what is right.
-He is fully righteous.
+That would not be right - and the judge of all the earth always does what is right.
+He is righteous.

-So, the first standard: God will judge us according to our actions, according to what we've done.
-Jesus told us that if someone gives even a cup of cold water to one of his followers that they won't lose their reward.
-One of the very important factors to come up for evaluation will be how we treated our brothers and sisters in Christ.
-Jesus said that as much as we have done it unto one of the least of these brothers of his, we've done it unto Him.
+So, the first standard: God will judge us according to our actions, according to what we have done.
+Jesus told us that if someone even gives a cup of cold water to one of his followers that they would not lose their reward.
+One of the very important factors to come up for evaluation will be how we treated our brothers and sisters.
+Jesus said that as much as we have done it unto one of the least of these brothers of his, we have done it unto Him.
 Another factor deals with what we did with our time.
 Everyone is given 24 hours in a day.
 What did we do with the precious gift of those 24 hours?
 And what about our finances?
-Did we handle our money and our possessions according to God's desire?
-Everything we have, we've been graciously given by the Lord himself.
+Did we handle our financial resources according to God's desire?
+Everything we have, we have graciously been given by the Lord himself.
 How did we use it?
-And what about our giftings?
-Everyone's been given abilities, talents, giftings, with which they can be a blessing to other people.
-What did we do with them?
+What about our giftings?
+Everyone has been given abilities, talents, giftings, with which they can be a blessing to other people.
+What have we done with them?
 Even the things that we didn't do that we should have done will come up for review.
-A story is told of a third grader who asked his teacher, "Should someone get punished for something they didn't do?"
-The teacher replied, "No, Johnny.
+A third grader comes up to his teacher and asks, "Should someone get punished for something they didn't do?"
+And the teacher says, "No, Johnny.
 No one should get punished for something they didn't do."
-So Johnny said, "Good, because I didn't do my homework."
-I think we all realize that there are some things we're supposed to do, and if we don't do them, there are consequences.
+So Johnny replies, "Good, because I didn't do my homework."
+I think we all realize that there are some things we are supposed to do, and if we don't do them, there are consequences.
 James 4:17 says, "Anyone, then, who knows the good he ought to do and doesn't do it, sins."
-So even those things get evaluated by The Almighty; all of that gets included in our being judged according to our actions.
+So even those things get evaluated by The Almighty.
+All that gets included in our being judged according to our actions.